Code-Institute-Submissions/RozWelch-kids-bookclub1/README.md

 ## Features

-I aimed to provide a clear, easy to understand and navigate website that would appeal to both parents/guardians, and also to children ages 4-12 years.
+I aimed to provide a clear, easy to understand and easy to navigate website that would appeal to both parents/guardians, and also to children ages 4-12 years.

 - Navigation Bar